key4hep/k4geo/MuColl/MAIA/compact/MAIA_v1/fieldmap_description.md

 `Steel235` in a 26.5 mm layer, so **f = 0.7547** (and 75 x 26.5 mm = 1987.5 mm
 = 4113.5 - 2126.0, exactly).

-> **The yoke carries no iron in this model.** The MAIA yoke absorber slices are
+> **The muon system carries no iron in this model.** The region is magnetically
-> declared `Air` in `YokeBarrel_o1_v01_01.xml` (4 x 40.6 cm) and
-> `YokeEndcap_o1_v01_01.xml` (7 x 19.7 cm).
-They fill the yoke envelopes
-> exactly and are transparently placeholders for steel, but the model follows
-> what the geometry actually says, so the yoke is magnetically transparent and
-> some flux returns through air.
-The generator has a `--yoke-is-steel` flag that
+> transparent and some flux returns through air.
-> treats those slices as steel (fill factors 0.931 barrel, 0.868 endcap) for
+> The generator has a `--yoke-is-steel` flag that treats those slices as steel
-> anyone wanting the comparison.
+> (fill factors 0.931 barrel, 0.868 endcap) for anyone wanting the comparison.

 **Constitutive law.** Froelich-Kennelly, `B = mu0*H + Js*H/(H + H0)`, a standard
 closed-form model for soft magnetic materials, with `Js = 2.05 T` and initial